nash-ye/wp-better-footnotes/README.md

 #### Shortcode Parameters:
 - `title` Determines the title for the footnotes list.
 - `title_tag` Title tag name.
 Default is `h3`.

+## Requirements
+- PHP version 7.0 or higher.

+## Credits
+This plugin is based on [Advanced Footnotes](https://wordpress.org/plugins/advanced-footnotes/) plugin v1.1.2 by Yunus Tabakoğlu.